haslamdb/biogpu/README.md

                 if (!test_bit(bit_array, hash % size_bits))
                     return false;
             }
-            return true;  // Possibly in set (may be false positive) }
+            return true;  // Possibly in set (may be false positive - if so dropped later) }
     };
     ```